gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

   - Don’t be afraid of silence as it may not be an indicator that no one has questions
 - Recap content
 - Only one person should speak at a time
-- Important information regarding avatars in virtual events: Avatars must have the option to be disabled for individuals experiencing motion sickness in order to be accessible.
+- Important information regarding avatars in virtual events: Avatars must have the option to be disabled for individuals experiencing motion sickness in order to be accessible

 #### Host dry-runs (if needed)